stefanw/growde/README.md

 growde
 ======

-growde is a nodejs server that uses a configuration of plugins to fetch notifications from sources (Bitbucket commits and Trac feed plugins are included) and distribute them via growl notifications.
+growde is a nodejs server that uses a configuration of plugins to fetch notifications from sources (Bitbucket commits, Trac feed and MediaWiki feed plugins are included) and distribute them via growl notifications.

 1. make sure you have the growlnotify commandline tool
 2. copy config.example.json to config.json